 Now, imagine in the modern work culture context, what would have happened to an organization known to be proficient in a particular kind of work had it remained unchanged without scaling up its existing expertise.
-Institutions, industrial set-ups or organisations who do not engage in this essential exercise of undergoing continuous improvement or scaling up are sure to meet their nemesis, sooner or later.
+Institutions, industrial set-ups or organizations who do not engage in this essential exercise of undergoing continuous improvement or scaling up are sure to meet their nemesis, sooner or later.

 No knee jerk efforts will do

-Organisations conscious of the need for continuous improvement use measures like SIX SIGMA or LEAN to improve capability of their business processes or create more values for clients at minimal cost.
-Making continuous improvement a part of your organisation’s work culture is what matters the most than half-hearted, irregular, kneejerk efforts at improvement.
+Organizations conscious of the need for continuous improvement use measures like SIX SIGMA or LEAN to improve capability of their business processes or create more values for clients at minimal cost.
+Making continuous improvement a part of your organization’s work culture is what matters the most than half-hearted, irregular, kneejerk efforts at improvement.
 But with so much to do and the constant pressure of performing to survive the ups and downs of the market always weighing in your mind other more important things like finding ways of continuous improvement suffer a setback.

 Roadmap for future

 Then, how can one make continuous improvement into a habit, an essential part of an organization’s ethos and a roadmap for future growth?
 The first important step towards that objective is to make small, incremental improvement within the organization over a period of time.
-It is much easier and useful to make such efforts over a period of organisation’s productive life than voluminous efforts in a shorter time frame.
+It is much easier and useful to make such efforts over a period of organization’s productive life than voluminous efforts in a shorter time frame.

 New ideas good

-It often happens that workers are unable to realise their full potential for various reasons.
+It often happens that workers are unable to realize their full potential for various reasons.
 It may be because the organization is not open to the idea of new thinking.
 It is happy to continue with its old time-tested work culture.
 Any disruption is looked down upon.
 It is worth noting here continuous disruption is the new mantra of modern workplace culture.
 Disruptions open new doors of opportunities, promote the culture of continuous improvement in organization.
 New ideas thus need to be mentioned, welcomed and rewarded.
 It is like oxygen that sustains and nurtures an enterprise.

 At Google, employees under 20 are encouraged to spend 20 per cent of their time creating unique ideas to benefit the organization.
 Google effectively draws from the creativity of its young workforce to create great products for its users.
 Such unleashing of workforce creativity is a guarantee for continuous improvement in organization.